HTML Entities

 In this article we learned that HTML entities are special characters that are used in HTML markup to represent characters that cannot be easily typed on a keyboard or that have special meaning in HTML code we also learned about the HTML entity syntax, HTML special entity, HTML special character list, etc.If you want to learn HTML in-depth consider our HTML Certification course

-Take our free html skill challenge to evaluate your skill
+Take our Html skill challenge to evaluate yourself!

 In less than 5 minutes, with our skill challenge, you can identify your knowledge gaps and strengths in a given skill.